brownrl/gpxtrack/README.md

 - Dead simple to use
 - Shows the direction of the track
 - Shows distance left to the end of the track
+- Quick links to Google Maps for nearby locations
+- Quick reload of last used GPX file
+- Keeps the phone awake while tracking or let it sleep

 ## Development